AlexzanderF/autonomous-news/backend/news_generation_workers/llm_prompts/generate_news_article_prompt.md

 - **Active Voice:** "The CEO announced..."
 (Good) vs "It was announced by the CEO..."
 (Bad).
 - **Objectivity:** Present conflicting views (e.g., "While X claims Y, Z argues...") without taking a side.

-**Excerpt Logic (The "Hook"):**
-- **Goal:** Create a short (max 50 words), provoking summary that drives clicks and engagement.
-- **Style:** Urgent, consequence-driven, and intriguing.
-Do not simply summarize the topic; focus on the stakes or the "Why it matters.
-Try to still keep it objective and factual."
-    *   *Boring:* "The Fed raised rates today."
-    *   *Provoking:* "As the Fed tightens its grip, Wall Street braces for the end of the cheap money era."

-**Sentiment Analysis Logic (0-100 Score):**
-Analyze the *event's real-world impact* (not your neutral writing tone) to assign a score:
-- **0-19 (Negative):** Tragedies, crashes, war escalation, market collapse.
-- **20-39 (Serious):** Geopolitical tension, strict regulations, economic warnings, "concerning" developments.
-- **40-59 (Neutral):** Routine updates, mixed data, unchanged status.
-- **60-79 (Optimistic):** Market recovery, hopeful forecasts, technological progress.
-- **80-100 (Positive):** Major breakthroughs, peace treaties, economic booms.

-**OUTPUT INSTRUCTIONS:**
+**OUTPUT:**
-- Do not include any introductory or concluding remarks about the generation process, data sourcing, or how the article was constructed.
+Do not include any introductory or concluding remarks about the generation process, data sourcing, or how the article was constructed.
-- Do NOT use Markdown code blocks (no ```json).
-- Escape all double quotes within the `content` property string.
-- Do NOT output any text before or after the JSON.
-Return **only** a valid JSON object with the following exact JSON schema:
-{
-    "excerpt": "The excerpt string",
-    "content": "The full markdown article string",
-    "sentiment_score": "Integer between 0 and 100 based on the logic defined above" }

-**Example Output:**
-{
-    "excerpt": "As markets tumble, the Fed signals a pause.", "content": "The **S&P 500** fell 2%...",
-    "sentiment_score": 30
-}
+Return **only** the raw Markdown string of the article.